charlestang06/foodblog/_recipes/kimchi.md

 ---
-title: Kimchi
+title: Kimchi (and Fried Rice)
 country: Korea
 flag: 🇰🇷
 category: Asia
 description: My seventh recipe!
 I have never made fermented foods (pickles, kimchi, etc) before and this was definitely a first.
 This recipe used many Asian ingredients, which are sometimes a pain in the rear end to obtain (such as gochugaru spice).
+The outcome came out pretty well, although I think I can balance out the cabbage and radish portions better if I made it again (which I definitely will!).
 date: July 5-11, 2023
-rating: Rating TBD/10, come back in a few days for a review after it ferments!
+rating: Rating 8/10, I love the umami and sour taste combined as well as the light spice from the gochugaru.
+I also really liked the fried rice, which came out very well without any external seasoning.
-numeric_rating: TBD
+numeric_rating: 8
-image: kimchi.jpg
+image: kimchi8.jpg
-size: 6 servings
+size: 4 servings
 time: 3 hours
 author: Emily Han | the kitchn
 source: https://www.thekitchn.com/how-to-make-easy-kimchi-at-home-189390